radarFudan/radarFudan.github.io/_posts/2025-08-01-Purpose-for-my-website.md

 4. What is variational inference

-5. What is extreme value distributions: Gumbel, Frechet, Weibull.

-6. CMU 15-445
+5. CMU 15-445

-7. Get hands on python virtual env, write a script
+6. Python virtual-env, write a script.
+(Used for simple project starter)

-8. Python Leetcode
+7. Python/C Leetcode